 Copyright infringement is the unauthorized use of work(s) protected by copyright or infringing the copyright holder's rights, without written permission from the copyright holder.
 A person who does something with a protected work that only the copyright owner is entitled to do, and who does so without the permission of the copyright owner of that work, infringes the copyright of the owner and can be held liable.
 Remember – the author or creator of a work might not be the copyright owner of the work, if they have transferred or assigned their copyright to another person or entity.

 Copyright infringement is sometimes referred to as piracy or theft.
 If you are not the copyright owner of the work(s) you wish to use and if your use of a copyright-protected work is not covered by an existing licence or an exception in the Copyright Act, you will need to obtain permission from the copyright holder.

-If permission was obtained to use a copyrighted work, include a “used with permission” statement when reproducing or distributing the work (e.g., © Pearson Education, Inc. 2011.
+If permission was obtained to use a copyrighted work, include a “used with permission” statement when reproducing or distributing the work (for example, © Pearson Education, Inc. 2011.
 Used with permission, June 30, 2017).
-It is best practice to always cite your source, whether you use someone else’s data, a work from the Public Domain, a work for which permission was obtained, an Open Access work, a library resource, etc., but also note that citation does not necessarily eliminate the need to obtain written permission to use the material.
+It is best practice to always cite your source, whether you use someone else’s data, a work from the public domain, a work for which permission was obtained, an open access work, a library resource, etc., but also note that citation does not necessarily eliminate the need to obtain written permission to use the material.